-(18) If you have an arrival/departure record, you can locate your status at last entry on Form I-94.
+(18) If you have an arrival/departure record, you can locate your status at the last entry on Form I-94.
 If you entered without inspection, you did not enter with legal status.
-Therefore, your status at last entry was “No Status.”
+Therefore, your status at the last entry was “No Status.”
 (19)Your Current Immigration Status, which is generally identified by a visa category, describes the basis of your lawful immigration status in the United States.

 Questions 20-23: Eligibility Category

 You will only get work authorization in the U.S. if there is a legal basis for it.

 Example above: EAD application as an asylum applicant (category (c)(8))

 Complete the list of the reasons to apply for and receive work authorization above in the section “WHO MAY FILE FORM I-765”

 If you need help determining your category, consult with an immigration lawyer.
 Certain categories of applicants will also need to provide additional information in questions 21-23.